Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

 ![](/image(101).png)

-Congratulations, you have deployed your first TIP3 Token Root through the Root Deployer contract!
+Congratulations, you have deployed a TIP3 Token Root through the Root Deployer contract 🎉

 </div>